VELA-CLARA-software/Software/Apps/qscan/README.txt

 28th March 2019, ~0030
 Just saving a version of the code used at the end of the day on 27th March, also added the MMA notebook used to plot results.

+28th March 2019, ~2150
+Saving a version of the code + MMA used at the end of the day on 28th March.
+Changes from 27th March included different way of reading the laser photodiode signals and thus different PVs for these.
+Also change to get means/stdevs within same loop to speed up.
+And scan ranges changed slightly.